 Selection Criteria (CI)

-With the understanding that CIs in different disciplines will be required to perform a variety of duties and fulfil a wide range of expectations, short-listed candidates must demonstrate sustained and ongoing excellence in their teaching, and must exhibit a majority of the following attributes, skills or accomplishments:
+With the understanding that CIs in different disciplines will be required to perform a variety of duties and fulfil a wide range of expectations, shortlisted candidates must demonstrate sustained and ongoing excellence in their teaching, and must exhibit the following attributes, skills, or accomplishments:

 - Accessibility: actively uses strategies to create an accessible learning environment and content that reduces barriers to learning and supports the inclusion and engagement of all students.

 - Equity, diversity, and inclusion: employs teaching practices and pedagogies that advance equity, diversity, and inclusion (e.g., incorporates and advances anti-racist, anti-oppressive, and decolonizing efforts; integrates intercultural perspectives; takes action to address issues of inequity and injustice; etc.).

 - Course design: course structure and organization are effectively aligned (with learning outcomes, assessments, and content delivery).

 - Student engagement: effectively engages learners, ensuring a wide range of participation from all students; develops interest for the course topic.

 - Communication: explains complex topics in a way that facilitates comprehension; effectively communicates expectations; relates current issues/research to student experiences, while highlighting concrete applications; provides helpful feedback to students.

 - Organization: effectively organizes course administration, lesson planning, student learning supports and resources, and coordinates with colleagues/course TAs.